-Specialist journals have proliferated in the post-War era of rapid expansion of science, but the Society’s Proceedings no longer enjoys the pre-eminent generalist journal dedicated to Queensland-focused science.
+Specialist journals have proliferated in the post-War era of rapid expansion of science, but the Society’s Proceedings remains the pre-eminent generalist journal dedicated to Queensland-focused science.
 It is an accessible publication with a proud history of nearly annual publication for more than 130 years.
 It particularly welcomes trans-disciplinary work and policy-orientated essays.
 The Proceedings are exchanged with numerous institutions, worldwide.
 Issues are published around late December each year.

 An article does not need to be a full-length research article.
 The Society invites authors to publish reviews or opinion pieces as well as original research with experimental data in our journal.
 Abstracts of completed dissertations, from degrees of whatever level, will be published if content is relevant.
 Below are links to a Guide to Authors, ethics statements and a style sheet for Endnote bibliographic software.
 All articles except students’ abstracts are peer-reviewed.

 Finding an article

 Several search engines are available to identify an article:

 - this website – full-text searching, see search box above and explanation below

 - Scopus – keyword searching, archive at present incomplete, by mid-2018 will be indexed back to 1970